splunk/splunk-connect-for-snmp/docs/configuration/trap-configuration.md

 #Trap Configuration
-Trap service is a simple server which can handle SNMP traps sent by SNMP devices like rauter or switches.
+A trap service is a simple server that can handle SNMP traps sent by SNMP devices like routers or switches.

 ### Trap configuration file

-Trap configuration is keep in `values.yaml` file in section traps.
-To downland example file execute command:
+Trap configuration is kept in `values.yaml` file in section traps.
+To downland example file execute the command:
 ```
 curl -o ~/values.yaml https://raw.githubusercontent.com/splunk/splunk-connect-for-snmp/develop/values.yaml
 ```
-`values.yaml` is being used during the installation process for configuring kubernetes values.
+`values.yaml` is being used during the installation process for configuring Kubernetes values.

 Trap example configuration:
 ```yaml